Independence Day Evening Celebration

 Priority Access & Limited Quantities!

-Similar to stadium wristband sales, Dublin residents and Dublin City Schools district residents receive priority access to purchase Kids Zone wristbands.
-Dublin residents and school district residents are strongly encouraged to buy their Kids Zone wristbands in advance.
-To help reduce attraction wait times, a limited number of wristbands will be sold this year.
+Similar to stadium wristband sales, there will be priority access to purchase Kids Zone wristbands.
+Those eligible for priority access are strongly encouraged to purchase their Kids Zone wristbands in advance, as quantities are limited and likely to sell out.
 Each household may purchase up to five Kids Zone wristbands online or at the Dublin Community Recreation Center (DCRC).

 The Kids Zone is recommended for children ages 2 to 11.
 A Kids Zone wristband allows for unlimited play from 4:30 to 9:30 p.m.
 Only kids playing on the inflatables require wristbands (supervising adults do not need wristbands).
 A Kids Zone wristband does not grant admission into the stadium.
 You will need to purchase a separate stadium wristband.

-If Kids Zone wristbands do not sell out by July 1, they will be available to the general public for $10 each.
-Dublin residents and Dublin City Schools district residents may still purchase $7 Kids Zone wristbands at the DCRC while supplies last, but $7 wristbands will no longer be available online.
+If Kids Zone wristbands do not sell out by July 1, they will be available to the general public.
+Discount wristbands will no longer be available online.

-Onsite wristband sales end at 8:45 p.m. unless sold out earlier.
+On-site wristband sales end at 8:45 p.m. unless sold out earlier.
 Any Kids Zone tickets purchased online must be exchanged for a wristband onsite before 8:45 p.m.
-Attractions will stop operating at 9:30 p.m. sharp and access to enter longer wait lines may end earlier.
+Attractions will stop operating at 9:30 p.m. sharp and access to enter longer lines may end earlier.

 General Information